A Bit About Us

 There are three (3) categories of membership; Active Member, Associate Member, and Honorary.

 An active member, must be of African descent and certified by the American Board of Certification (ABC), or the Board of Certification/Accreditation (BOC), as a CO, CP, or CPO.
 Annual membership dues are $150.
 An active member has voting rights and can hold an office in the organization.
 An associate member must be of African descent.
 They are not required to be BOC, or ABC certified.
 For example technicians can have associate membership.
-Although associate members cannot vote or hold an office, they can attend meetings, be involved in discussions, and serve as presenters during the annual meeting.
+Although associate members cannot vote or hold an office, they can attend meetings, be involved in discussions.
 Annual membership dues are $150.
-An honorary member is any organizations, companies, or individuals interested in the work of the IAAPOC and subscribes to its’ purpose.
+An honorary member is any organizations, companies, or individuals interested in the work of the IAAPOC and subscribes to our purpose but do not qualify for active or associated membership.
 They shall have no vote.
 Annual membership dues are $150.
-Membership fees are not tax deductible.

 The annual meetings consist of scientific presentations, vendor exhibits, a welcome reception and the business meeting.
 Many of our meetings also include golf outing and or a fishing trip to raise funds for the educational scholarship.
 The site of the annual meeting varies from year to year and the meeting is usually held in April or May.